 The Closure Branch also has the responsibility of protecting waters of the State under the Water Pollution Control regulations.
 This branch works with facilities at the cessation of operations to ensure that all components are left chemically stable for the long term.
 The Closure Branch issues Water Pollution Control Permits and conducts inspections to ensure that the mine site, in the closure and post-closure period, will not degrade waters of the State.

 The Reclamation Branch regulates exploration and mining operations in Nevada on both private and public lands.
 The branch issues permits to exploration and mining operations to reclaim the disturbance created to a safe and stable condition to ensure a productive post-mining land use.
-An operator must obtain a Reclamation Permit prior to construction of any exploration, mining or milling activity that proposes to create disturbance over 5 acres or remove in excess of 36,500 tons of material (ore plus overburden) from the earth in any calendar year.
+An operator must obtain a Reclamation Permit prior to construction of any exploration, mining or milling activity that proposes to create disturbance over 5 acres.
 Aggregate or sand pit operations are excluded from obtaining a Reclamation Permit.
 In addition to obtaining a Reclamation Permit, an operator must file a surety with the Division or federal land manager, such as the Bureau of Land Management or U.S. Forest Service, to ensure that reclamation will be completed, should an operator default on the project.